Prairie Grove, Arkansas: Arts and culture

 The annual Clothesline Fair has taken place in Prairie Grove to celebrate local artists and craftspeople since 1951.
 An early fair merged with popular Labor Day festivities and annual reunions of the descendants of Confederate soldiers that took place at Prairie Grove Battlefield State Park.
 A Square dance has been included since 1958, now known as the Peggy Parks Memorial Square Dance Competition.

 The two most well known attractions in Prairie Grove are the Prairie Grove Battlefield State Park and the Telephone Booth, a working c.
 1960 phonebooth across the street from the park.
 The city also has several historical buildings including North Mock Street as well as the Southern Mercantile Building.

 Education

 Prairie Grove School District is separated into four different schools; Prairie Grove Elementary, Middle, Junior High and High School facilities.
 The school mascot is The Tigers.
-The school colors are Black, Gold, and White.
+The school colors are Black, Gold, White, and Gray.